 The government recognised that the imposition of these rules without exemptions for journalistic, literary and artistic purposes ('the special purposes') would be damaging to freedom of expression.
 It acknowledged that journalists and the media must be allowed to process data about individuals without having their activities, including newsgathering, investigations and publication, scotched by the Act's requirements.
 The DPA therefore contains an exemption for personal data that is processed for the special purposes.
-This exempts newspapers and magazines from compliance in relation to some aspects of the processing of personal data when it is undertaken with a view to publication where this would prejudice journalism.
+This exempts journalists and others from compliance in relation to some aspects of the processing of personal data when it is undertaken with a view to publication by any person of any journalistic, literary or artistic material and